 The teaching of history across St Osmund's helps students develop their enquiring minds to piece together Britain's past and that of the wider world.
 It aims to inspire pupils' curiosity by empowering them to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgement.
 At Key Stage 2, during lessons on children's lives during the industrial revolution, students look at how significant people have been inspirational in changing the lives of others through their love, having faith in their own actions and empowering others to be treated fairly.
-These concepts are revisited and built on in Key Stage 3 where, during lessons on the slave trade, WW1 and the treatment of children and women in the Industrial Revolution, students develop an empathy reflecting the Christian value of Love.
-At the heart of the history curriculum are Respect and Community.
+These concepts are revisited and built on in Key Stage 3 where, during lessons on the slave trade, WW1 and the treatment of children and women in the Industrial Revolution, students develop an empathy reflecting the Christian value of love.